Welcome to today's edition of the Rush 24-7 podcast.

 He's the smartest guy ever.

-See, so what's what what's it's it's gone from the Seahawks just making an absolute bonehead call to they were lured, trapped, and suckered into making a bonehead call by the brilliance of Belichick or Belichick.
+See, so it's gone from the Seahawks just making an absolute bonehead call to they were lured, trapped, and suckered into making a bonehead call by the brilliance of Belichick or Belichick.

-Now, I suppose, folks, it could be the one thing, if it's true, Belichick is never gonna own up to this.
+Now, I suppose, folks, it could be the one thing, if it's true, Belichick is never going to own up to this.

-He's always Belichick is always downplayed his own genius and everything else.
+Belichick has always downplayed his own genius and everything else.

-But I uh with emotions running, and when you've got that kind of time left, not much, the world is going by much faster speed than normal speed.
+But with emotions running, and when you've got that kind of time left, not much, the world is going by in much faster speed than normal speed.

 That's why I made the prediction because people are saying it.

-You can count on me, ladies and gentlemen.
+You can count on me, ladies and gentlemen, coming up with this.

 It's last night in the Kelly file, a Fox News channel.

-She's speaking to a lawyer, uh, the attorney Arthur Adala about the Seahawk decision to try a pass play instead of giving the ball a Marshawn Lynch.
+She's speaking to a lawyer, the attorney Arthur Idala, about the Seahawk decision to try a pass play instead of giving the ball to Marshawn Lynch.

 And here you go.